FrankVanris2/FollowBot/README.md

  - [License](#license)

 ## Introduction
 Followbot is a companion robot that follows you around.
-The goal for this project is to build a low cost robot that can carry you belongings for you.
-Currently Followbot is useful within school/city settings.
-Future endeavors include developing the capability for Followbot to traverse uneven terrain such as dirt of gravel
+The goal for this project is to build a low-cost robot that can carry you belongings for you.
+Currently, FollowBot is useful within school/city settings.
+Future endeavors include developing the capability for FollowBot to traverse uneven terrain such as dirt of gravel

 ## Features
 - Carry up to 50 lbs
 - Mapping capabilities to traverse from one point to another
 - Following mechanics
 - Companion app and website to monitor and control robot remotely

 ## Design Details
-The construction of the Followbot presents a significant challenge, given the intricate engineering required to create a device capable of carrying and autonomously following a user.
+The construction of the FollowBot presents a significant challenge, given the intricate engineering required to create a device capable of carrying and autonomously following a user.
 The hardware components and their assembly will demand meticulous attention and precision.

 On the hardware side we are utilizing the Arduino Uno Rev4 in order to send and do important tasks for the user.
-We will be developing a webpage and a app with valuabe information for the user to use when needed.
-Mapping capabilities and path-finding algorithms will be applied to the Followbot in order to avoid obstacles while following a designated path to a specific location.
-Computer vision techniques will be used to allow the Followbot to follow the user if needed in order for it to carry their belongings.
+We will be developing a webpage and an app with valuable information for the user to use when needed.
+Mapping capabilities and path-finding algorithms will be applied to the FollowBot in order to avoid obstacles while following a designated path to a specific location.
+Computer vision techniques will be used to allow the FollowBot to follow the user if needed in order for it to carry their belongings.
 Sensors such as LiDAR, RGB etc. will come with software that will allow us to really improve the machine learning models that we will apply.

 In terms of project success, our primary focus will be on systematic organization and incremental prototyping.
 We plan to develop a prototype during the first quarter and progressively refine it.
-Our goal is to deliver a practical and beneficial product for any consumer seeking a Followbot to carry their belongings or allow the Followbot to go to designated places.
+Our goal is to deliver a practical and beneficial product for any consumer seeking a FollowBot to carry their belongings or allow the FollowBot to go to designated places.

 ### High Level Design Architecture
 ![image](/Images/High_Level_Design_Architecture1.png)